What determines sperm health?

 A sperm sample collected in a sterile container at body temperature may remain alive for several hours, but the sperms' fertilizing capability drops dramatically within 60 minutes after ejaculation.

 Sperm that moves from the vagina into the uterus can survive longer.
 Studies have shown that conception is possible up to five to six days after intercourse.
 It is quite possible for some sperm to survive that long in the uterus, usually in the cervical mucus or the fallopian tubes.
 However, that is not typical.
-Most sperm die in the uterus within 24-48 hours after ejaculation, and the more time has passed after ejaculation, the less likely is the fertilization of the egg.
+Most sperm die in the uterus within 24-48 hours after ejaculation, so the more time that has passed after ejaculation, the less likely the egg will be fertilized.